 Strenuous hikes can also be called hard, rugged, challenging, or difficult.
 Hikers should be skilled or heavily prepared for difficult navigation.

-I do not hike strenuous trails often, but they usually involve winding paths to mountain summits.
+I do not hike strenuous trails often, but they usually involve winding paths to mountain summits or into canyon and gorges.
 Pinnacle Mountain Trail at Table Rock State Park and Grandfather Trail at Grandfather Mountain are good examples.

 Other Rating Systems

-Other trail systems have numerical difficulty ratings, typically ranging from 1 to 5, or colors.
+Other trail systems have color classifications or numerical difficulty ratings, typically ranging from 1 to 5.

 It is important to understand the difficulty of a trail and what went into that specific rating.
 I can handle most moderate hikes; however, a moderate hike that climbs up the side of a mountain is much different than a longer moderate hike with smaller dips and inclines.
 I always try to read the trail description and other hikers’ perspectives on blogs or hiking apps before visiting somewhere for the first time.